victrme/Bonjourr/README.md

 ## 🔧 Built with

 -   Styled with [Sass](https://sass-lang.com/guide)
--   Scripts with pure JS
+-   No frameworks, only pure Typescript
+-   No production dependencies (except [idb-keyval](https://github.com/jakearchibald/idb-keyval) 🙈)
--   Releases bundled with Gulp, [see dependencies](https://github.com/victrme/Bonjourr/network/dependencies)
+-   Releases bundled with esbuild and Gulp
 -   Our tiny hands 🙌

 <br>